RS&A TRAINING COORDINATOR

 Jon Byrd, CLPE, CFWE

-Jon S. Byrd is currently employed as the Director of Laboratory Services for Ron Smith and Associates, Inc. where he oversees their ISO/IEC 17025 and 17043 accredited laboratory in Collinsville Mississippi.
+Jon S. Byrd is currently employed as the Chief Executive Officer for Ron Smith and Associates, Inc. where he oversees their ISO/IEC 17025 and 17043 accredited laboratory in Mississippi.
 He earned a BS degree in Criminal Justice and a MS in Forensic Science from the University of Southern Mississippi and has both lab and law enforcement experience.
 Mr. Byrd is an active member of the International Association for Identification (IAI) and the Mississippi division of the IAI (MDIAI).
 He is currently board certified as a Latent Print Examiner and Footwear Examiner by the IAI, and currently serves on the IAI Footwear Certification Board.
 Mr. Byrd has been honored by receiving distinguished membership status within IAI and by receiving an award for the Most Outstanding Faculty Member in a University setting.
 He has published several articles, the most recent being “Confirmation Bias, Ethics and Mistakes in Forensics.”
 Mr. Byrd has lectured at all levels ranging from Universities to Government agencies as well as Internationally.

 David Christiansen, Psy.D.

 Dr. Christiansen received his Psy.D. degree from the University of Northern Colorado in 1990.
 He became a licensed psychologist in 1994 and he has been in private practice for 35 years.
 Prior to private practice, he worked in several hospitals serving adolescents and adults across a broad spectrum of mental health issues.
 He has also worked in the field of corrections, again serving both adolescents and adults.
 Working in a milieu setting and as a member of a team, he was able to observe firsthand the mentally ill and those who convicted of illegal activities.
+Shortly after beginning his private practice, Dr. Christiansen received a request to provide training to a local law enforcement agency.
+With the overwhelming response that followed, his private practice tended more and more to law enforcement and first responders.
+Over the course of his career, Dr. Christiansen has provided thousands of pre-employment evaluations, numerous fit-for-duty evaluations, and he has trained thousands in the areas of mental health and trauma.
+He currently works with more than 30 agencies in providing these services in addition to wellness sessions and individual consultation.

 Brian E. Dalrymple, CLPE